-Edit metadata fields as desired.
-When information is changed, the field will turn blue to indicate the presence of unsaved changes.
+When information is changed in any metadata field, its background will turn blue to indicate the presence of unsaved changes.
 The “fields changed” indicator (also colored blue) will update as well.
-It will be necessary to save changes (or reset) before closing the Metadata overlay, or navigating to a different asset or element if using the Metadata tab in the Asset inspector.
+It will be necessary to save changes (or reset) before closing the Metadata overlay or navigating to a different asset or element if using the Metadata tab in the Asset inspector.
 The “Undo” button reverts to the unedited version of the field, and the “Clear” button empties all information from the field.

 Once metadata editing is complete, click the “Save” button to save the information in the edited fields.
 (When editing a single asset in the Metadata overlay, clicking “Save + Next” will save the metadata and open the Metadata overlay for the next asset.)
 Click “Undo” to revert to the unedited version of all modified fields.
 When multiple assets are selected, clicking “Save” will write the edits to all selected assets.

 For some fields, organizations may choose to attach defined Metadata Terms, which assist in standardizing the values entered in the metadata field (for example, the names of talent featured in certain seasons of a television show, or a controlled keyword vocabulary for interfacing with the parameters of an external asset-management application).
 These fields may have specialized restrictions; see Assign Metadata Using Metadata Terms for more information.

 In some cases, it is advantageous to work with large sets of metadata in an external application, like a spreadsheet program or text editor.
 To learn about transferring metadata information between DF Studio and external applications, see Import and Export Asset Metadata.